 How Long Is Leftover Turkey Soup Good For?

 If you store the homemade turkey soup recipe in an airtight sealed container, you can keep it in the refrigerator for up to 3-4 days.
 This is wonderful right after the holidays when everyone is busy going from place to place.
-You can quickly heat it up and enjoy a homecooked meal in between stops.
+You can quickly heat up keto turkey soup and enjoy a homecooked meal in between stops.
 Leftover turkey soup is lovely for meal planning too!

 Can You Freeze Keto Turkey Soup?